mchantosa/DataCleaning/README.md

 * courseProj.R- main file and entry point for producing mydata.csv
 * getURLDownload.R- called by courseProj.R, provides a download with a time marker
 * loadData.R- called by courseProj.R, processes th downloaded data and pulls it into the workspace
-* mydata.csv- the objective of this repository, data produced by this source code
+* submission.txt- the objective of this repository, data produced by this source code

 ## To produce data set

-myData.csv can be reproduced by cloning this respository, and sourcing courseProj.R
+submission.txt can be reproduced by cloning this respository, and sourcing courseProj.R

 ```
 source("courseProj.R")